-Capital expenditure reached P303.1 million mainly for land development, warehouse construction and facility upgrade.
-For 2020, the Group budgeted total capital expenditures of P5.82 billion for projects but reduced to P2.16 billion.
+Capital expenditures reached P535.0 million mainly for land development, warehouse construction and facility upgrade.
+For 2020, the Group's adjusted budgeted total capital expenditures is P2.16 billion.
 This will be financed through internally generated funds.

 (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable impact on net sales or revenues or income from continuing operations should be described.